MishaThoughtSpot/py-tql/README.md

 See https://virtualenv.pypa.io/en/latest/ for more details on using virtualenv.

-## Downloading and installing the user tools
+## Downloading and installing the Python TQL

 Now that you have an environment for installing into you can install directly from GitHub with the command: